 The SCAMT Master's course in English is focused on understanding molecular self-assembly processes and using these processes in the design of functional materials and is dedicated to solving problems arising at the boundary levels of materials research.
 The main areas of application of the planned approaches will be implemented in new biomedical materials, fuel cells, surfactants and gels, nanocrystals, coatings, and films.

 The practical component of the master's degree in chemistry is accompanied by a number of theoretical courses from leading scientists specializing in the fields of catalysis, green chemistry, materials science, molecular modeling, sol-gel chemistry, and technology.

 You can make a research project in one of the research groups or work on your own startup in the industrial laboratory.
-Depending on your project from the second semester, you choose an individual educational trajectory in one of the following specializations:

 Place of Study: Russia, St. Petersburg